KLIK Amsterdam Animation Festival

-KLIK Amsterdam Animation Festival (KLIK) is a festival in Amsterdam for animated art, first held in 2007.
+KLIK Amsterdam Animation Festival is a festival in Amsterdam for animated art, first held in 2007.
 It is organized by the non-profit KLIK foundation and takes place annually at the Eye Film Institute in Amsterdam, the Netherlands.
 Among the animated art forms featured at KLIK are animated feature films, shorts, commercials, video games, music videos, comics, and installations.

 History

 KLIK Amsterdam Animation Festival is organized by the KLIK Foundation.
 KLIK originates from the Flemish KLIT!
 Multimedia Festival, that took place in 2004 and 2005, organized by students of the animation academy of the Royal Academy of Fine Arts in Ghent, Belgium.
 Their purpose was to provide the general public with access to both their own works and those of their fellow students working in other disciplines.
 In 2007 the KLIT!
 Amsterdam Animation Festival was organized for the first time.
 In 2008 the name 'KLIT!' was changed to 'KLIK!'.
 In 2016 the organization dropped the exclamation mark, changing the name to 'KLIK'.n I2019 KLIK Amsterdam Animation Festival and Holland Animation Film Festival (HAFF) realized that their differences could be used to complement each other, and they merged to create Kaboom Animation Festival.

 Kaboom Animation Festival is now a yearly event where professionals and fans meet, inspire each other, and enjoy the latest and greatest that animation has to offer.
 All while celebrating the Dutch animation industry.